omeerdvrn/vscode-test-id-generator/README.md

 ```

 ## Contribution
-Bug reports and pull requests are welcome on GitHub at https://github.com/omeerdvrn/vscode-test-id-generator.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct
+I believe in the power of collaboration!
+This project is open to contributions from the community.
+If you're passionate about testing in web development and want to contribute, check out the project on [GitHub](https://github.com/omeerdvrn/vscode-test-id-generator), and let's build something amazing together! 🤝✨

 ## License
-The repo is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](http://opensource.org/licenses/MIT).